It's like having a pharmacist for a best friend

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-The needle cover of the glass prefilled syringe and the autoinjector contains natural rubber latex.
+The needle cover of the glass prefilled syringe and the autoinjector contain natural rubber latex.

 The recommended dose of erenumab is 70 mg injected subcutaneously (under the skin) once a month.
 Depending on how you respond to this medication, your doctor may prescribe a maximum dose of 140 mg injected once a month.
 Each prefilled syringe or autoinjector of erenumab is single use only and should be safely discarded after the dose has been injected.